kyverno/website/content/en/docs/Writing policies/match-exclude.md

             app.kubernetes.io/name: "?*"
 ```

-{{% alert title="Note" color="info" %}}
+{{% alert title="Warning" color="warning" %}}
 Keep in mind that when matching on all kinds (`*`) the policy you write must be applicable across all of them.
 Typical uses for this type of wildcard matching are elements within the `metadata` object.
+This type of matching should be used sparingly and carefully as it will instruct the API server to send every eligible resource type to Kyverno, greatly increasing the amount of processing performed by Kyverno.
 {{% /alert %}}

 Here are some other examples of `match` statements.